Eric Birley: Personal life

-In 1934, Birley married Margaret Isabel Goodlet, a former student of his who excavated at Housesteads and Vindolanda and with whom he published a report on the Vindolanda excavations.
+In 1934, Birley married Margaret "Peggy" Isabel Goodlet, a former student of his who excavated at Housesteads and Vindolanda and with whom he published a report on the Vindolanda excavations.
 The marriage that would last over 60 years until his death.
-Their two sons, Robin (1935–2018) and Anthony (1937–2020), would both become eminent in their field, and would continue their father's work at Vindolanda.
-The elder, Robin, was named after Birley's great influence, R.G.
-Collingwood, while the younger, Anthony, was named after Anthony Hedley, the former owner of Chesterholm.
-While still excavating at Chesterholm-Vindolanda to this day, the Birley family no longer reside there having left Chesterholm for Durham in 1950.
+Their two sons, Robin (1935–2018) and Anthony (1937–2020), would both become eminent in their field, and would continue their father's work at Vindolanda, along with fellow-archaeologist Patricia Birley (wife of Robin).
+The elder, Robin, was named after Birley's great influence, R. G. Collingwood, while the younger, Anthony, was named after Anthony Hedley, the former owner of Chesterholm.
+While excavations at Chesterholm-Vindolanda are still carried out by members of the Birley family (Eric's grandson and granddaughter-in-law Andrew and Barbara Birley), the Birley family no longer reside there having left Chesterholm for Durham in 1950.

-Eric Burley died at Carvoran House, Greenhead, Northumberland, on 20 October 1995, at the age of 89.
+Eric Birley died at Carvoran House, Greenhead, Northumberland, on 20 October 1995, at the age of 89.

 Legacy

 In Birley's obituary in The Independent, John Wilkes, former Durham PhD student and Emeritus Yates Professor of Greek and Roman Archaeology at the Institute of Archaeology, wrote that "Eric Birley dominated the study of the Roman army, of Hadrian's Wall and Roman frontiers in general for much of his 40 years as a teacher at Durham University, interrupted only by six years of war service, when he was engaged in the study of the German army for Military Intelligence."

-Birley's influence is still felt in the Archaeology Department at Durham University: "Durham Archaeology is still founded on the vision and determination of its early pioneers, notably Eric Birley and … [his] … influence lives on in successive generations of staff and students."
+Birley's influence is still felt in the Archaeology Department at Durham University: "Durham Archaeology is still founded on the vision and determination of its early pioneers, notably Eric Birley and Rosemary Cramp, and their influence lives on in successive generations of staff and students."